albee/rattle-iros-2022/README.md

 See [above](###requirements).

 ### RATTLE packages
-Create a ROS workspace and set up the packages within it:
+Create a ROS workspace and set up the RATTLE packages within it:

 ```
 mkdir rattle-ws